-There’s a challenge/tag going on in social media called The Power Of Makeup where women are talking about what makeup means to them, how it makes them feel and why they use it or love it.
+There’s a challenge/tag going on in social media called The Power Of Makeup – where women are talking about what makeup means to them, how it makes them feel and why they use it or love it.

-It’s been interesting watching and hearing about women’s views on makeup because there’s also a flip side to the coin where makeup can be shunned or labelled by some as being fake, a cop out, a mask to hide behind and believe it or not…even as cheating!
+It’s been interesting hearing about women’s views on makeup because there’s also a flip side to the coin.
+Makeup can be shunned or labelled by some as being “fake, a cop out, a mask to hide behind” and believe it or not…even as cheating!

 Illustration by character artist Lauren Jensen

-Regardless of who they may be, had a client sit in my makeup chair without feeling the need to apologise…for the pimple on her nose, the pores on her cheeks, wrinkles around her eyes, dryness on her forehead, unruly brows and the list goes on.
+Regardless of who they may be, I’ve never had a client sit in my makeup chair without feeling the need to apologise…for the pimple on her nose, the pores on her cheeks, wrinkles around her eyes, dryness on her forehead, unruly brows and the list goes on.
 Things that are so small and wouldn’t even be noticeable if they hadn’t pointed them out.

 Many people believe makeup artistry, and professional makeup artists “fix” or “beautify” what’s otherwise unappealing on someone’s face.
 When I tell people how the process is from my perspective, most of the time they’re baffled because it’s quite the contrary.

-There’s really nothing more beautiful and satisfying than to see a person’s face light up, their eyes sparkle and a huge smile take over when I hand over the mirror to them after a makeup session.
+There’s really nothing more beautiful and satisfying than to see a person’s face light up, their eyes sparkle and a huge smile take over when I hand the mirror to them after a makeup session.
 It really is more than just a handful of products.